top of page

 The Tower Mountain Zone: Perfect Corduroy and Family Flow

 Connected to its sister peak by a network of beginner-friendly traverses, Tower Mountain is the epicenter of progression and relaxed cruising.
 This zone is serviced primarily by the high-speed Tower Express chairlift, which provides rapid access to a massive bowl of intermediate terrain.
-The grooming on Tower Mountain is legendary; every night, a fleet of snowcats transforms the slopes into a "corduroy" carpet that is ideal for long, arcing turns.
-Because this peak is slightly more sheltered than the main summit, it often remains open and skiable even when high winds might affect the upper gondola.
+The grooming here is legendary; every night, a fleet of snowcats transforms the slopes into a "corduroy" carpet that is ideal for long, arcing turns and building confidence at speed.
+Because this peak is slightly more sheltered than the main summit, it often remains open and skiable even when high winds might affect the upper gondola, ensuring your day on the mountain stays on track.

 The lower half of Tower Mountain is dedicated to the Nippo Grand Prix and specialized learning zones, making it perhaps the most functional family ski area in Japan.
-The lift layout is designed so that even the youngest skiers can’t get "lost" on the mountain, as all trails naturally funnel back to the base of the twin skyscraper towers.
-For those looking for a break, the Hot Cafe and several mid-mountain rest stations provide immediate warmth and refreshments without the need to return to the main resort base.
-It’s a seamless loop of skiing and comfort that allows for maximum time on the snow.
+The lift layout is designed with a "natural funnel" philosophy, ensuring that even the youngest skiers can’t get lost, as all trails eventually lead back to the base of the iconic twin skyscraper towers.
+For those looking for a breather, the Hot Cafe and several mid-mountain rest stations provide immediate warmth and refreshments.
+This thoughtful design creates a seamless loop of skiing and comfort that allows families to maximize their time on the snow without the logistical stress of navigating back to the main resort base.

 Resort Facilities: Lodges, Links, and Lessons